thomasdgr/riverr-backend/README.md

 ### Note for the API Keys

 In order to use the API, you need to have several valid API keys.
-Use your own or ask for the script `export-keys.sh` to get the keys we used for the project.
+Use your own or ask for the script `export-keys.sh` to get the keys we used for our specific implementation.

 ## Build and run the project with docker

-- Build the docker image
+- Build the docker image:

 ```sh
   docker build -t riverr-backend .
 ```

-- Run the docker image
+- Run the docker image:

 ```sh
   docker run -d -p 3000:3000 riverr-backend